mleinart/cookbook-overridable/README.md

 Todo
 ====

 * Multiple `overridable_template` calls that refer to the same base filename within separate paths will all be overridden by the same file with no way to separate them out
+* Given the name of the cookbook, other wrappers could make sense as well (file?)

 License and Author
 ==================